65th Course on Palladian Architecture

 Gianmario Guidarelli is Associate Professor of Architectural History at the University of Padua (DICEA) and Adjunct Professor at the Theological Faculty of Triveneto.
 He coordinates the projects Chiese di Venezia.
 Nuove prospettive di ricerca, Armonie Composte.
 Ciclo di seminari sul paesaggio monastico (with Elena Svalduz), and La città medievale.
 La città dei frati.
 Medieval city.
 City of the friars (with Silvia Beltramo).
 He is the Principal Investigator of the PRIN 2022 research project CoenoBI(u)M. Art and Architecture of the Cassinese Benedictine Congregation (15th–18th century): Strategies for Digital and Spatial Analysis through BIM Models.
 He is a resident member and Scientific Board member of the Ateneo Veneto di Scienze, Lettere ed Arti.
 Since 2024, he has served as the Editor-in-Chief of Ateneo Veneto (classified in band A for sector E 8).
 He has published monographs and articles in international journals on the history of medieval and Renaissance architecture, with particular focus on Venice.
 His current research focuses on religious architecture in the Renaissance and on the theme of the monastic landscape in Italian Humanism.

-Deborah Howard, St John’s Collage, Cambridge
+Deborah Howard, University of Cambridge

 Deborah Howard is Professor Emerita of Architectural History at the University of Cambridge, where she is a Fellow of St John’s College.
 She is also a Fellow of the British Academy.
 She specialises in the art and architecture of Venice and the Veneto, and her numerous publications include Jacopo Sansovino (1975, 1987); The Architectural History of Venice (1980, rev. 2002); Venice & the East (2000); Architecture and Music in Renaissance Venice (2009); Venice Disputed (2011) and The Sacred Home in Renaissance Italy (with M. Laven and A. Brundin, 2018).
 She is currently engaged in a research project on the proto-industrial architecture of the Veneto in the sixteenth and seventeenth centuries.

-Francesco Marcorin, Curatore del Palladio Museum
+Francesco Marcorin, CISA Andrea Palladio

 Walter Panciera, Università di Padova